ibm-cloud-docs/EventStreams/messagehub120.md

 ## Get credentials using the console option: create and connect a test app
 {: alpha_app}

+You'll need credentials to work with {{site.data.keyword.messagehub}}.
-If you don't already have an app you can use, create a test app.
-For example, using the **SDK for Node.js** service.
+If you don't already have an app you can use, create a test app and use the credentials it uses to connect to {{site.data.keyword.messagehub}}.
+For example, use the **SDK for Node.js** service.

   1. Navigate to the **SDK for Node.js** tile in the [catalog ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://console.stage1.bluemix.net/catalog/starters/sdk-for-nodejs).